Engaging with MPs

 We periodically issue template letters for LPCs to use to contact their MPs to help with various campaigns.
 If you want to write out to your MPs with specific asks – eg a request to meet or invitation to visit a pharmacy – you can tailor the templates below to help your work.
 LPCs who have existing relationships with MPs may not need to use these.

 If you are unsure about which MPs you need to contact, you can refer to the following table which maps MPs in England by LPC area.
-This was created after the December 2019 General Election.

 Alternatively, you can use Parliament’s Find Your MP tool to search for MPs by postcode if you are unsure about constituency boundaries.

 PSNC issues policy briefings on various topics to help LPCs with their MP engagement.
 These can be used to inform your meetings with MPs, or can be sent to those who request further information on specific issues.
 Below are our most recently published briefings:

 Following a pharmacy visit, MPs may offer to collaborate on a local press release.
 Those who are briefed virtually may also offer to publish a supportive statement or release for their websites or local media.
 A template for either of these is available below which LPCs can edit accordingly.